Peach Drop

-The Peach Drop is a New Year's Eve event held in Atlanta, Georgia.
-Traditionally held in Underground Atlanta, the event features the lowering of a large peach sculpture down a 138 ft tower, symbolizing Georgia's identity as the "Peach State".
+The Peach Drop was a New Year's Eve event held in Atlanta, Georgia.
+Traditionally held in Underground Atlanta, the event featured the lowering of a large peach sculpture down a 138 ft tower, symbolizing Georgia's identity as the "Peach State".

 The event was held in Underground Atlanta from 1989 to 2017, and then moved to Woodruff Park for 2018 before returning to Underground Atlanta for 2019.
 The event was cancelled for 2020 due to the sale of Underground Atlanta and other logistical issues, as well as 2021 and 2022 due to the COVID-19 pandemic.

-The Peach Drop successfully returned for 2023, but was cancelled again for 2024 to "re-evaluate" the event; in October 2024, the city reached an agreement with Live Nation Entertainment to produce the event.
+The Peach Drop successfully returned for 2023, but was cancelled again for 2024 to "re-evaluate" the event; in October 2024, the city reached an agreement with Live Nation Entertainment to produce the event for 2025.
+The event was then cancelled again due to public safety concerns regarding large crowds downtown, and replaced with "decentralized" drone and firework shows for 2026.